Tokko (manga): Anime

-A 13-episode anime television series adaptation was broadcast on Wowow from April 15, 2006 to July 29, 2006.
-Japanese DVDs have been released starting on August 24, September 21 with an additional release on November 23, 2006.
-The anime's opening theme is "Nothing" and the ending theme is "Sherry", both by dB.
-The Tokko Original Soundtrack was released on June 28, 2006 in stores around Japan with some making its way through Amazon North America and Europe in the subsequent months.
+A 13-episode anime television series adaptation was broadcast on Wowow from April 15 to July 29, 2006.
+Three DVD volumes were released August 24 to November 23, 2006.
+The opening theme is "Nothing" and the ending theme is "Sherry", both performed by dB.
+The Tokko Original Soundtrack was released on June 28, 2006.
 It includes eleven tracks without the opening and closing themes from the anime.